Loughrigg Fell: Topography

 Loughrigg has two subsidiary ridges on its eastern flank.
 Lanty Scar provides the obvious line of ascent from Rydal, while the spur rising over Todd Crag leads up from Clappersgate.
 There are many areas of woodland on the lower slopes, giving way to a wide expanse of bracken-clad knolls and small tarns on the top.
 The summit is on the western side of the plateau and is identified by an Ordnance Survey column.
 Many lower tops also decorate the fell, sometimes to the confusion of visitors.
-Despite the girdle of lakes only Windermere is visible from the summit.
+Windermere, Elterwater and Grasmere are visible from the summit.
 The vista is open to the south over the green and blue country of Furness, with many fells in view on the other three sides.

 The fell is easily accessible, being surrounded by roads on all sides.
 Ambleside and the smaller settlements of Skelwith Bridge, Elterwater, Grasmere and Rydal are all within reach, as is the popular double car park at White Moss Common.
 Many paths run over the fell including the well known Loughrigg Terrace, a level path with superb views of Grasmere, Helm Crag and the Fairfield group.
 Just beyond the eastern end of the Terrace are some quite remarkable caves, caused by quarrying.
 They penetrate about 150 ft into the hillside and are often full of water; there are other small mines on the fell.

 Geology

-The geology is complex with the dacitic welded lapilli-tuff and volcaniclastic sandstone of the Lincomb Tarns Formation outcropping on the south-eastern slopes.
+The geology is complex with the dacitic welded lapilli tuff and volcaniclastic sandstone of the Lincomb Tarns Formation outcropping on the south-eastern slopes.
 Nearer the summit are intrusions rhyolite and sills of basaltic andesite.
 Drift deposits overlie the north-western flanks.